 Take part in the raffle, which is called in three rounds at the information tent (check times for announcements): see below for updated list of raffle prizes.

 MORE ONGOING ACTIVITIES

 TAKE YOUR DOG THROUGH THE AGILITY COURSE: The Central Massachusetts Disaster Animal Response Team (CMDART) combines agility with an opportunity to learn about personal emergency preparedness for you and your pet.
-The agility try-it course has been a yearly feature of Pet Rock where pet owners get a chance to see if “Floxy and Muffy” might just be the next would-be agility champion.
+The agility try-it course has been a yearly feature of Pet Rock where pet owners get a chance to see if “Mr. McMuggins and Henry Fluffers” might just be the next would-be agility champion.
 Agility is about teamwork and partnerships between you and your dog.
 Obstacles are placed in an orderly pattern to reach a goal, much the same as personal and community disaster planning.

 The agility try-its is an annual fun (d) raiser for CMDART which, as a private nonprofit disaster team, depends upon these events to aid their mission of helping pet owners during disasters.
 There is a requested minimum donation of $7 to get the mini-training.

 Let your pooch cool off in the Doggie Water Park, which includes sprinklers, pools and drinking bowls